Thanks for sharing your vote !

 Samsung offers a wide range of TVs and wall panels with resolutions as high as 8k.
 Many other “smart” features, such as Wifi and Bluetooth connectivity, are also included.
 Many video streaming channels, such as Youtube, Netflix, and others, are preloaded on Samsung TVs.

-However, several reports have recently surfaced of the Youtube app failing to launch on the TV and being stuck on the big screen once it is launched.
+However, several reports have recently surfaced of YouTube not working on tv Samsung and being stuck on the big screen once it is launched.

-There are many reasons why your YouTube app on your Samsung smart TV isn't running.
+There are many reasons why the Youtube app not working on Samsung tv.
 A bug may cause it in your smart TV device or a problem with your cache.

 We have looked into the reasons for this problem and compiled a list of them below.